kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 In 3329, there was a decision to force kubelet to transition pods to failed before marking them as failed.
 This is feature toggled guarded by `PodDisruptionCondition`.

 This means that when this feature is turned on we will only mark pods as failed once they are fully terminated.
-This means that the pod is still considered active.
+This means that the pod is still considered running, as opposed to failed.

-If this feature is turned off then a pod is marked as failed as soon as it is terminated so it will be counted as failed rather than active.
+If `PodDisruptionCondition` is turned off then a pod is marked as failed as soon as it is terminated so it will be counted as failed rather than active.

 To get around this problem we decided to add a field called terminating so we can count separately from active or failed.